JRMeyer/jrmeyer.github.io/_posts/2016-01-20-Soricut-and-Och-2015.markdown

 2. the method works for known words
 3. the method can be applied to rare and unseen words

-The method covers regularities and exceptions to morphological rules.

 They present results from English, German, French, Spanish, Romanian, Arabic, and Uzbek.

 ## Previous Work

-Representing words as vectors has worked well in various tasks.
 Vector representations are nice because they can be (1) trained in an unsupervised way and (2) tuned with labeled data.
 However, past work treats words as mono-morphemic units rather than possibly multi-morphemic.
 If past work ever incorporated affixes into their models, they used hand-tuned features.

-There is some past work that used vector-space representations and morphemes, combining them to represent both known and unknown words.

-If past work modeled morphemes, it was in a pre-processing step before the embeddings are generated.
+There is some past work that used vector-space representations and morphemes, combining them to represent both known and unknown words, but it was in a pre-processing step before the embeddings are generated.

-This current study uses the same vector-space embeddings to do the morphological analysis and represent the words.
+This current study uses the same vector-space to do the morphological analysis and represent the words.

 ## Morphology Induction using Embedding Spaces

 Morphological transformations (e.g. *create* +ed = *created*) are learned from patterns in the word-embedding space.

 ### Morphological Transformations